Written in Blood – Written in Blood

 Overkill – Scorched - 75%

-Much like majority of thrash metal bands who shaped the genre in the 80’s, Overkill has been enjoying the genres revival, which occured some 15 years ago.
+Much like the majority of thrash metal bands who shaped the genre in the 80’s, Overkill has been enjoying the genre’s revival, which occurred some 15 years ago.
 The return of the genre in the spotlight resulted in more than just more focus on it, because most of the bands associated with it, released several rather strong releases.
-Truth be told big part of those bands also released several noteworthy releases during the genre’s downtime in 90’s and and majority of 00’s.
+Truth be told, big part of those bands also released several noteworthy releases during the genre’s downtime in 90’s and the majority of 00’s.
 Overkill has been one of those who has managed to keep the quality consistency throughout its career, regardless of the commercial state of thrash metal.

 They have also been rather consistent when it comes to releasing new music, which meant maximum three years between the releases, Scorched therefore marks the longest between two albums during the course of their almost four decades long recording career.

-Band’s previous album The Wings of War, saw the band put the pedal to the metal and deliver a fast and ferocious record, which worked just fine, but it did rob the listener of the variation and the diversity, which Overkill are so good at.
+The band’s previous album, The Wings of War, saw the band put the pedal to the metal and deliver a fast and ferocious record, which worked just fine, but it did rob the listener of the variation and the diversity, which Overkill are so good at.
 Additionally, more of a modern approach to production did partially strip it of that signature Overkill-sound, particularly when it comes to drums.
-Sonically the sound is bit warmer and with Colin Richardson doing the mixing of the album it’s of course very well-balanced sounding record.
-Each instrument is clear in the mix and yet they work very well together.
+Sonically the sound is a bit warmer and with Colin Richardson doing the mixing of the album it’s of course a very well-balanced sounding record.
+Each instrument is clear in the mix, and yet they work very well together.

 The release of the new album has been pushed back several times, mostly due to the pandemic, but now it’s finally here, more than four years since the release of The Wings of War.

-The masterclass in trash metal that is the album opener is followed by highly energetic and more of a straightforward “Goin’ Home”, which works very well, as that very important second song.
-It especially works well because it’s jammed between two more complex affairs; the aforementioned title track and the first single “The Surgeon”.
-“Twist of the Wick” follows in a thrash infused Judas Priest manner before we get another one of highlights in form of utterly epic “Wicked Place”.
+The masterclass in Thrash Metal that is the album opener is followed by highly energetic and more of a straightforward “Goin’ Home”, which works very well, as that very important second song.
+It especially works well because it’s jammed between two more complex affairs; the aforementioned title track and the first single, “The Surgeon”.
+“Twist of the Wick” follows in a thrash infused Judas Priest manner before we get another one of the highlights in the form of the utterly epic “Wicked Place”.

 www.wreckingcrew.com